maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 ### Step 5 - Sectioning Content (layout/application.html.haml)

 Here's where we really begin to code the basic high-level questions above.
-At the highest level sectioning content is the same as building your base layout template in a Rails project (layout/application.html.haml).
+At the highest level, sectioning content is the same as building your base layout template in a Rails project (layout/application.html.haml).
 I typically start a project using the base template described in the HTML Organization section of this manifesto.
-From this starting point you can add or remove things from _head.html.hamls and _scripts.html.haml because they include everything plus the kitchen sink.
+From this starting point you can add or remove things from _head.html.haml and _scripts.html.haml because they include everything plus the kitchen sink.
 Adjust the HTML, class names, and incorporate new elements as the project requires.

 Here are a few resources that will help you choose semantically correct elements for your base layout: